danielapena/starknet-scaffold/README.md

 4. Update the necessary files while preserving tutorial-specific content
 5. Stage and commit the changes to base
 6. Push changes to the base branch

-Then you can update any step by replacing `step-1` with the desired step branch name in the second command.